glue-viz/glue-qt-old/README.md

 #Glue-qt
-##WARNING: This is NOT the main glue repository.
-That repository is at https://github.com/glue-viz/glue.
+##THIS IS DEPRECATED

-This version includes pre-compiled qt sources, for users with out the rcc and uic tools installed.
+Please use the main repository at http://github.com/glue-viz/glue